 Antivirus Software Review: Kaspersky Internet Security

 Kaspersky has built a name for itself in both cybersecurity and antivirus protection.
 Its Russian developers, Kaspersky Lab, have a large portfolio, however, their crusade against viruses and malware remains their company's mainstay.

-What is Kaspersky Internet Security?
+What Is Kaspersky Internet Security?

 Kaspersky Internet Security is an antivirus program produced by the Moscow-based Kaspersky Lab.
-Said more precisely, Kaspersky Internet Security is one of three antivirus packages offered by the company, the other two being "Kaspersky Anti-Virus" and "Kaspersky Total Security".
-Rounding out the group, the dynamic "Kaspersky Security Cloud" also offers broader security options.
-Kaspersky's antivirus programs are compatible with Windows, MacOS, Android, and iOS.
+More precisely, Kaspersky Internet Security is one of three antivirus packages offered by the company, the other two being Kaspersky Anti-Virus and Kaspersky Total Security.
+Rounding out the group, the dynamic Kaspersky Security Cloud also offers broader security options.
+Kaspersky's antivirus programs are compatible with Windows, macOS, Android, and iOS.

 Pros and Cons